 There is a tendency for skaters and parents to want advancement through the programs at a rate that is not to the benefit of the individual skaters.
 Every skater develops at their own rate and we try to recognize this throughout the program.

 New skaters under 8 should start in the Learn to Skate Program.
 Experienced skaters who are 8 – 10 but new to the sport of speed skating should start in the Learn to Speed Skate Program.
 Accomplished skaters over ten will usually start in the Learn to Speed Skate or Intermediate Junior Speed Skating Program.

 Long Track: While facilities dictate that Speed Skate PEI is primarily focused on Short Track programs, the Club will provide opportunities for long track skating when available and possible.
-The Atlantic Long Track Program in Halifax regularly hosts camps and events which are open to all Atlantic skaters and are regularly attended by PEI skaters.
+Speed Skate PEI will be sending a long track team to the 2019 Canada Winter Games and anticipates a long track team for the 2023 Canada Winter Games.

 Special Olympics: Special Olympic skaters participate in the regular programs based on their skill level and taking into account their age.